 Temperament of a Mastiff

 While these large and powerful dogs scare many people, the temperament of the animal always ranges.
-You can never say, that a particular breed as a whole contain the same relative behavioral and mental patterns.
+You can never say, that a particular breed as a whole contains the same relative behavioral and mental patterns.

 Popular to criticism and controversial matters, nurture plays a heavy role in the overall temperament of any dog, in this case, the Mastiff breeds.